hoaxly/debunkCMS/README.md

     ]
 },
 ```
-### How can I prevent downloading modules from thunder, that I do not need?
+### How can I prevent downloading modules, that I do not need?

-To prevent downloading a module, that Thunder provides but that you do not need, add a replace block to your composer.json:
+To prevent downloading a module, that the project provides but that you do not need, add a replace block to your composer.json:

 ```json
 "replace": {